pvcaptest/pvcaptest/README.md

 Please see the Jupyter notebooks in the docs/examples directory.

-More complete documentation is available on [readthedocs](https://pvcaptest.readthedocs.io/en/latest/).
+More complete documentation and examples are available on [readthedocs](https://pvcaptest.readthedocs.io/en/latest/).

 # Installation
 The recommended method to install captest is to create an environment using conda and then pip installing captest within your new environment.